+Women, as a result of gender roles and societal norms, are often more directly and severely impacted by climate change, while, at the same time, they have a unique perspective to develop creative and effective solutions.
 Involving both men and women equally in decision-making processes results in more sustainable climate action.
-CARE’s community-based projects prove that through capacity-building efforts, men and women can play complementary roles.
+CARE’s community-based adaptation projects prove that men and women can play complementary roles.
 The better our understanding of how gender dynamics influence people’s vulnerability to climatic changes, and what options they have to deal with these changes, the more successfully we can target groups and action.
-Every livelihood has a gender dimension specific to its culture and context.
-Various CARE initiatives support local practitioners and decision-makers to address the impacts of climate change on communities in ways that are more responsive to gender dynamics.
-CARE’s experience shows that responding to climate change, while ambitiously tackling gender inequalities, requires committed leadership.